x2110311x/sacarver/README.md

 ## The Code

 Yes I know.
 It's messy.
 I'm working on cleaning it up.
-Also in case you can't tell, it's in python using discord.py
+This repo is also out of date Also in case you can't tell, it's in python using discord.py